bhisaac/5eFP/5eFP-SRD.md

 ### Feature: Wanderer

-While you are the party token controller and while moving through 1 or more squares with natural terrain on the world map, you remove obscuring tiles up to 2 squares away.
+While you are the party token controller and moving through 1 or more squares with natural terrain on the world map, you remove obscuring tiles up to 2 squares away.
+You automatically detect and disarm any natural traps while moving the party token on the world map.
+You may also set a trap during your round.
+You can only have 1 trap set this way per world map.
+You may use this feature to place a foothold or an objective outlined within your setting handbook on a recently explored world map tile.
+Once you have used this feature in this way, you cannot do so again until after you recall.

 ## Scholar